indygreg/PyOxidizer/pyembed/docs/oxidized_importer_resource_scanning.rst

 instances can be rather cumbersome.

 Instances can be constructed by passing an ``allowed_locations=<list[str]>`` argument defining locations that resources can be loaded from.
-The string values are the same as recognized by PyOxidizer's config files and are documented at :ref:`packaging_resource_default_resource_location`.
+The accepted string values are ``in-memory`` and ``filesystem-relative``.

 e.g. to create a collector that only marks resources for in-memory loading: